MicrosoftDocs/visualstudio-docs/docs/ide/walkthrough-create-a-simple-application-with-visual-csharp-or-visual-basic.md

      ![Stop Debugging command on the Debug menu](../ide/media/exploreide-stopdebugging.png "ExploreIDE-StopDebugging")

-We renamed *MainWindow.xaml* to *Greetings.xaml* at the start of this walkthrough, but the code still refers to *mainwindow.xaml* as the startup URI for the application, so the project can't start.
+We renamed *MainWindow.xaml* to *Greetings.xaml* at the start of this walkthrough, but the code still refers to *MainWindow.xaml* as the startup URI for the application, so the project can't start.

 #### To specify Greetings.xaml as the startup URI